tflem/gullsy/README.md

 # Gullsy - Caw Caw!

 > This a social media application similar to Twitter.
-Initially, I wanted to build this with PHP Laravel (Seagully), but Ruby and Rails is just so much more fun.
+Initially, I wanted to build this with PHP Laravel (Seagully), but Ruby on Rails is just so much more fun.
 I'm using the following tools:

 - CSS Framework: Windi CSS 3.3.0
 - Font Awesome: 5.15.4